Sourindra Mohan Sircar: Work

 He was one of the pioneers of plant physiological research in India.
 His work was centered around the indica cultivars f rice plants.
 The discoveries of germination and growth inhibitors, as also isolation of new gibberellins were remarkable contributions.
 His contributions on nutrition, lodging and the relationship between translocation, photosynthesis and yield of rice paved the way for understanding the lower yield potential of rice varieties.
 Double cropping of rice was his important contribution, which has found practical applications.
 The integration of physiological phenomena characterized his research activities.

+Sircar and his students and assisted by his son P. K. Sircar, were among the first to embark on isolation and identification of plant growth substances (gibberellins and cytokinins) from plants growing in and around Calcutta, including mangrove plants.
+They managed to extract a novel gibberellin type from a mangrove plant, of the Sonneratia apetala species.
+His team investigated the basic and applied problems related to rice such as anatomical changes in the growing point accompanying a transition from the vegetative to the reproductive state, germination and viability of rice varieties, and their mineral nutrition, photoperiodism and vernalization.

+His other interests included biochemical changes in rice and mungbean seed germination and their control mechanism.

+In 1971, he published his book Plant Hormone Research in India, ICAR, New Delhi.